Anner-deJong/Pepper2020/README.md

 ### Consisting of:

-1. html folder with the GUI files for Pepper's Tablet (html & CSS)
+1. html folder with the GUI files for Pepper's Tablet (html & CSS, under 'Pepper2020\Hackathon\html')
 2. choregraphe folder with a Choregraphe application for controlling pepper itself

 ### Inspiration